 According to Article 206 of Civil Code, the general time limit to file an insurance claim is one year.
 This is the insurance claim time limit UK courts follow.
 You have all the period within this time limit to submit a health insurance claim.

-An average medical negligence case can take up to 12 – 18 months to be resolved.
+An average claim for doctor negligence can take up to 12 – 18 months to be resolved.
 But many times, even much more depending on the details of the case.

-Before worrying about medical malpractice cap or medical negligence claims time limit, your ability to prove that there was indeed a breach of duty will heighten your chances of bringing successful claims.
+Before worrying about NHS negligence time limit, your ability to prove that there was indeed a breach of duty will heighten your chances of bringing successful claims.
 If you are unable to prove that a medical error has been committed by your doctor or the hospital, you will not have a case.